la2050/archive/_projects/2015/expanding-participation-with-online-voting-in-la-neighborhood-councils.md

   - South LA
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: I've followed LA2050 & Goldhirsh for the past couple years.
-  Organization(s) name(s): Civic Tech USC
-  Organization(s) mailing address(es): '350 S Grand Ave, Suite 3350, Los Angeles, CA 90071 '
-  Organization(s) website(s): 'http://civictechusc.org/'
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Civic Tech USC Organization(s) mailing address(es): '350 S Grand Ave, Suite 3350, Los Angeles, CA 90071 ' Organization(s) website(s): 'http://civictechusc.org/'